whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-23-Beauty-DNA-Subscription-Box-September-2015-Review.md

 <br>

 <p><center><img src='/images/BeautyDNASep2015Info.jpg'></center></p>
-<p>Beauty DNA also included a detailed Beauty Report about the product and why they matched it for you.
-I love this Beauty Report, it feels so personalized and informational too!</p>
+<p>Beauty DNA also included a detailed Beauty Report about the product and why they matched it for you.</p>
 <br>

 <H2><i class="icon-gift"></i> Bonus Item:</H2>